B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SyncSchema.rst

     --submit                    If the process should identify new alleles in the local schema and send them to the NS. (only authorized users can submit new alleles) (default: False).

-    --update-profiles           If the process should update local profiles stored in the SQLite database (default: False).